 Drain A Cold-Water Storage Tank

-To drain down, you will need to turn off the mains water supply this can usually be found under your kitchen.
+To drain down, you must turn off the mains water supply, usually found under your kitchen.

-If you can’t find the mains stop valve under your kitchen sink, I listed and a couple of more locations below
+If you can’t find the mains stop valve under your kitchen sink, I listed a few more locations below.

 - In your downstairs toilet.